tmendoza/9front-user/README.md

 * winwatch - this is an updated version of the winwatch program.
 I modified it with a black background and different highlight colors (magenta and blue)
 * basicwinevt - this is an example skeleton of a simple resizeable window which handles keyboard, mouse, timer, menu and window resize events.
 Is used for simple game and windowed application projects.
 * screenlock - modified screenlock to redraw the window with a running digital clock overlaying the background image.
 * 9pintro - These are most of the source listings for the example code from Francisco J. Ballesteros online PDF - [Introduction to Operating Systems Abstractions Using Plan9](http://lsub.org/who/nemo/9.intro.pdf).
-If you are new to Plan9 and want to get a great overall introduction to Plan9 this is probably the best online resource available.
-Not only does it introduce you to the unique features and foundational ideas of Plan9, but it also walks you thru how to program on Plan9.
+If you are new to Plan9 and want to get a great overall introduction to this amazing operating system, this is probably the best online resource available.
+Not only does it introduce you to the unique features and concepts of Plan9, but it also walks you thru how to program on Plan9.
 VERY GOOD!

 **Usage**